 1. Grade On

 The top three students with the highest grade point average from each of the first-year Day sections, and the top-ranking student from the second-year Evening Division, are automatically invited to become members.
 Invitations will be made as soon as class-rank information is available.

 2. Write-On Competition

 The Law Review selects its remaining staff members from the Write-On Competition, which takes place during a two-week period following the end of spring semester exams.
-The dates for the 2015 Write-On Competition are Sunday, May 17 through Sunday, May 31 2015, and students are encouraged to plan around these dates for summer vacations and other commitments.
-More details about the Competition will be available soon.
+This year’s competition will be held Sunday, May 15th to Sunday, May 29th.
+More information will be available soon.
 Students are advised to not schedule any vacations or make other plans in the two weeks after spring finals.

 For reference, sample case comments are available at http://suffolklawreview.org/tag/case-comments/, or in the library, where Vol. 48 (all), and Vol. 49, Number 1 are on reserve.
 Previous issues are also available in the non-circulating periodicals on the 7th floor.

 Submissions from students meeting the following requirements will be eligible for Law Review membership.
 (Please note that Write-On Competition submissions are due before grades and class ranks are available.)

 - Students entering the second-year Day Division must rank within the top 25% of their respective sections.
 Students entering the third-year Evening Division must rank within the top 25% of their Evening Division class.